paopre/Spontini/documentation/miscellaneous.md

 ...
 Don't forget to allow popups from Spontini-Editor's URL in your browser: then you can undock/dock the score into/from a separated window by pressing this button.

-### DOWNLOAD PDF

-This option is automatically enabled if **[Inkscape](https://inkscape.org/)** is currently installed.
-If it is not installed in the default installation directory, you have to manually set the path of the executable in the 'inkscape-exec' parameter of the **[saved-config.txt](../lib/saved-config.txt)** file.

-The generated PDF file can be further modified through a script that is executed by SpontiniServer.
-Check **[THIS](../examples/pdf-manipulate-example.ly)** example to see how to add objects (like strings, vector or raster images and others) to the generated page (a little bit of Python knowledge is required).

 ### EXTRACTING SCORE PARTS

 With the following tools: